PeterM-AteaSE/nutanix-k8s-ai-demo/DEMO-GUIDE.md

 ## Demo Script (5-10 minutes)

 ### 1. Opening (30 seconds)
-**Say**: "Let me show you something cool - an AI assistant that runs locally and knows Nutanix and Kubernetes"
+**Say**: "This is an AI assistant that runs locally and knows Nutanix and Kubernetes"

 **Show**:
 - Open terminal